 - Speak to your child’s class teacher.

 - If you are still concerned you can make an appointment to meet with the Special Educational Needs Coordinator also known as the SENCO.
-Anita Crawley is our SENCO, she works with class teachers to ensure that children’s needs are quickly identified and that the right provision is in place to help every pupil make good progress.
-Anita Crawley works in school one day per week.
-Appointments can be made with her by contacting the school office.
-You can also speak to the Executive Headteacher, Sue Heal.
+Alison Heal is our SENCO.
+She works with class teachers to ensure that children’s needs are quickly identified and that the right provision is in place to help every pupil make good progress.
+Appointments can be made by speaking to your child’s teacher or the Headteacher, Sue Heal.

 - HOW DO STAFF AT NUNNEY FIRST SCHOOL KNOW IF MY CHILD HAS SEN OR A DISABILITY AND NEEDS EXTRA HELP?